reactmultimodalchallenge/baseline_react2023/README.md

   We provide extracted 3DMM coefficients for downloading at [Google Drive](https://drive.google.com/drive/folders/1RrTytDkkq520qUUAjTuNdmS6tCHQnqFu).

-  We also provide the mean_face and std_face of 3DMM coefficients at [Google Drive](https://drive.google.com/drive/folders/1uVOOJzY3p2XjDESwH4FCjGO8epO7miK4).
+  We also provide the mean_face, std_face and reference_full of 3DMM coefficients at [Google Drive](https://drive.google.com/drive/folders/1uVOOJzY3p2XjDESwH4FCjGO8epO7miK4).
 Please put them at the folder (`external/FaceVerse/`).

 - We re-train the PIRender and provide the [checkpoint](https://drive.google.com/drive/folders/1Ys1u0jxVBxrmQZrcrQbm8tagOPNxrTUA).
 Please put it at the folder (`external/PIRender/`).